commercetools/commercetools-sync-java/docs/usage/CUSTOM_OBJECT_SYNC.md

 # Custom Object Sync

-Allows importing/syncing CustomObject into a commercetools project.
+Module used for importing/syncing CustomObject into a commercetools project.
-It also provides utilities for checking whether importing custom object is identical to existing one based on the comparison of a [CustomObject](https://docs.commercetools.com/http-api-projects-custom-objects#customobject) against a [CustomObjectDraft](https://docs.commercetools.com/http-api-projects-custom-objects#customobjectdraft).
+It also provides utilities for correlating a custom object to a given custom object draft based on the comparison of a [CustomObject](https://docs.commercetools.com/http-api-projects-custom-objects#customobject) against a [CustomObjectDraft](https://docs.commercetools.com/http-api-projects-custom-objects#customobjectdraft).